Vybz Kartel: 2009–2013: Crossover and imprisonment

-In 2009 his song featuring Jamaican deejay Spice, "Romping Shop", debuted on the Billboard Top 100 Singles chart, and "Dollar Sign" was in regular rotation on urban radio stations in the US.
+In 2009, his song featuring Jamaica's "Queen of Dancehall" Spice, "Romping Shop", debuted on the Billboard Hot 100 Singles chart, and "Dollar Sign" was in regular rotation on urban radio stations in the US.

 His 2010 single "Clarks" was one of his biggest international successes, remaining in the top three reggae singles and gaining the most radio plays in North America for 40 weeks.
 "Clarks" was also featured on the TV series So You Think You Can Dance Canada, and on a CNN segment on dancehall dance.
-When his singles "Clarks", "Clarks 2 (Clarks Again)" and "Clarks 3 (Wear Weh Yuh Have)" in 2010, its sales numbers and prices in Jamaica increased considerably.
+When his singles "Clarks", "Clarks 2 (Clarks Again)" and "Clarks 3 (Wear Weh Yuh Have)" were released in 2010, its sales numbers and prices in Jamaica increased considerably.
 In 2011, he released his own shoe line, named Addi's, as well as his own line of "cake soap", a type of soap primarily used for clothes.
 Cake soap is less commonly utilised for skincare, to treat skin conditions such as acne.
 However, Kartel's brand was intended for the purpose of skin lightening or bleaching.

 MTV's Vice Guide to Dancehall featured Kartel at his weekly dance party, Street Vybz Thursday.
 Vybz Kartel has also hosted his own reality television show "Teacha's Pet" on CVM Jamaica broadcast channel, the first reality television show hosted by a dancehall artist in Jamaica.
 The premise of "Teacha's Pet" found 20 women living in a Kingston house vying for the artist's affection; the show's lascivious content elicited condemnation of its sponsor, telecommunications company LIME.
 The show came to a halt with the artist's arrest on murder charges in September 2011.